kubernetes/community/contributors/devel/sig-testing/testing-strategy.md

 Prioritize tests based on the testing pyramid, refer to the [Testing Guide](./testing.md):

 - **Unit Tests:**  The foundation.
 Fast, isolated, and cover individual components.
 - **Integration Tests:** Verify interactions between components within your subsystem.
+These are preferred for tests which require cluster components to be run with test-specific configurations.
 - **E2E Tests:**  Test the entire system, including interactions with external dependencies.
 These are the most expensive and prone to flakiness.

 ### CI Job Types